roybse3113/SwitchTracker/README.md

 # SwitchTracker
-Tracks the stock of mechanical switches from various vendors.
+Tracks the stocks of mechanical switches from various vendors.